rieske/event-sourced-account/README.md

 - Logback - logging
 - msgpack - for serializing events for storage.
 This is the faster and more compact way of storing events at a cost of some boilerplate serialization code.
-- Jackson - for serializing events for storage.
-Started with this one initially to avoid boilerplate serialization code.
-Left the json serializer as I plan to benchmark and compare size/performance of multiple serialization strategies.
 - H2 - in memory database
 - MySql connector - since the storage part is tested in mysql, might as well want to spawn the service connected to mysql.